k2controls/piRover02/sprint1/week02/index.md

 ### [RAM205](../../) - [Sprint 1](../) - Week 2

 **Session 1**
+- Note: No class next Monday, Jan 29.
+KEK is at a conference.

 - Week 01 video and rover status - issues?

 - Circuit Analysis - a review